gravitational/teleport/rfd/0144-client-tools-updates.md

 ### Out of scope

-How Cloud will push changes to `cluster_maintenance_config` is out of scope for this RFD and will be handled by a separate Cloud specific RFD.
+How Cloud will push changes to `autoupdate_version` is out of scope for this RFD and will be handled by a separate Cloud specific RFD.

 Automatic updates for Teleport Connect are out of scope for this RFD as it uses a different install/update mechanism.
 For now it will call `tsh` with